renlancao/SR-Net/README.md

 ### Dataset

-We processed the point cloud sequences of [DHBdataset](https://ieeexplore.ieee.org/document/9880149) and [MPEG-PCC](https://mpeg-pcc.org/index.php/pcc-content-database/) and [8i Lab](http://plenodb.jpeg.org/pc/8ilabs/) to obtain the [dataset](https://pan.baidu.com/s/1TndzM3W2ZAFp8bH0E_5QzA?pwd=zfym) for training and testing of our model.
+We processed the point cloud sequences of [MITAMA dataset](https://ieeexplore.ieee.org/document/9880149) and [MPEG-PCC](https://mpeg-pcc.org/index.php/pcc-content-database/) and [8i Lab](http://plenodb.jpeg.org/pc/8ilabs/) to obtain the [dataset](https://pan.baidu.com/s/1TndzM3W2ZAFp8bH0E_5QzA?pwd=zfym) for training and testing of our model.

 ### Train
 Our model training process can be divided into two steps: Initial training on MITAMA dataset and finetuning on 8IVSLF dataset.